Diego Maradona the manager: When the hand of God ruled Argentina

 Initial reports suggested Maradona could be offered a new four-year deal, but after a meeting with the Argentinian FA, the executive committee “unanimously” agreed that would not be the case amid suggestions he was insistent his backroom staff could not be changed.

 Some supporters staged a protest outside the headquarters in Buenos Aires, but there was a sense of relief among many board members.
-General secretary Jose Luis Meiszner told C5N: “I would be hypocrite if I didn’t admit there was a general disliking of several aspects of the cycle that ended with the World Cup.
+General secretary Jose Luis Meiszner told C5N: “I would be a hypocrite if I didn’t admit there was a general disliking of several aspects of the cycle that ended with the World Cup.

 “We did not see any intention to show humility, to say things should have been done better.
 There was no evaluation, no review, no conclusions.
 These are the things you have to think about in order to think about the future.”